ProDemos/pds/README.md

 You can view the PDS in action in demo/html.
-This html uses the assets from the assets folder, and was generated using the twig files defined there.
+This html uses the assets from the assets folder, and was generated using the twig files defined in the assets folder.

 # Making changes